-Welcome to the Colburn Connected portal—an online venue where you can stay connected to the performing arts through the incredible content coming out of our community during this time.
-From performances and interviews to media coverage and virtual curriculum, we will be updating this page regularly as new content becomes available.
-We invite you to browse, curate your own program, and enjoy the show.
+Welcome to Colburn Connected—our online venue where you can stay connected to the performing arts through the incredible content coming out of our community during this time.
+Watch great performances, read interviews with students and faculty, and learn about news around the school!
+We invite you to scroll through to experience, enrich, and explore.

 #ColburnConnected YouTube playlist